x-square/analytics/23-07-research-terms.md

 ---
-title: "A beginner's guide to user research terms"
+title: "A beginner's guide to research terms"
 author: "Chiawei Wang"
 date: "July 2023"
 ---

-`This document covers user research terms for both researchers and non-researchers`
+`This document covers research terms for both researchers and non-researchers`

 # Three-dimensional framework of user research